vlasky/pdf-reader-mcp/memory-bank/progress.md

   implemented.
 More specific PDF parsing errors might need refinement based on testing.
 - **Performance:** Performance on very large PDF files hasn't been tested.
-- **Multi-Source Handling:** The handler now loops through sources.
-Error handling for individual sources within the loop needs careful testing.
-Output structure is now an array of results.
+- **Per-Source Pages:** Logic now handles `pages` parameter within the source loop.
+Testing different combinations of sources with and without `pages` is important.